 What happens after you register?
-We'll review your responses to the preliminary questions, confirm your registration or request more information, then you'll receive a link to our annual camper handbook (what to bring, how to prepare for camp, etc.), etc. -and you'll be prompted for information (health history, what workshop you want to teach, dietary restrictions, etc.).
+We'll review your responses to our application questions, confirm your registration or request more information, and you'll receive a link to our annual camper handbook (what to bring, how to prepare for camp, etc.), etc. -and you'll be prompted for information (health history, what workshop you want to teach, dietary restrictions, etc.).